chitkarian-19/Converter-in-Java/README.md

 # Converter-in-Java
-This is a converter which converts several quantities including numbers also
+This is a converter which converts several quantities like numbers ,mass ,length etc. It requires a databse where several values are stored.I am uploading the one here also.